Basis pursuit by inconsistent alternating projections: Well-definedness of Algorithm

 In the consistent case, that is, when $W\cap Y$ is nonempty, we have $\bap_{W}(Y) = \bap_{Y}(W) = W\cap Y$.
 When $W\cap Y = \emptyset$, we define the \emph{displacement vector} as $d\coloneqq P_{\closu(W-Y)}(0)$.
 Hence, $\dist(W,Y) = \NormTwo{d}$ and $\dist(W,Y)$ is attained if and only if $d\in W-Y$.

-\textcite{Cheney:1959} established that if one of the sets is compact or if one of the sets is finitely generated, the fixed point set of the operator $P_WP_Y(\cdot)$ is nonempty and the sequence \eqref{eq:MAPsequence} converges to a fixed point of this operator.
-The general result was latter summarized and extended by \textcite[Thm.~4.8]{Bauschke:1994} as follows.
+Cheney and Goldstein~\cite{Cheney:1959} established that if one of the sets is compact or if one of the sets is finitely generated, the fixed point set of the operator $P_WP_Y(\cdot)$ is nonempty and the sequence \eqref{eq:MAPsequence} converges to a fixed point of this operator.
+The general result was latter summarized and extended by \cite[Thm.~4.8]{Bauschke:1994} as follows.

 \begin{proposition}[Convergence of MAP] Let $(w^k)_{k\in\NN}$ be an Alternating Projection Sequence as given in \eqref{eq:MAPsequence}.
 Then, where $d$ is called the \emph{displacement vector} regarding $W$ and $Y$.
 Moreover, if $\dist(W, Y)$ is attained then $w^k\to \bar w\in \bap_{Y}(W)$ and $P_Y(w^k)\to \bar y\coloneqq \bar w-d\in \bap_{W}(Y)$; \end{proposition}